vivekthangam/CheatSheet_Tutorial/system_design.md

 This README.md contains code implementations for 20 high-impact scenarios across the categories we discussed.
 I have used Python for these examples as it is highly readable for architectural patterns, but the logic applies to Java, C#, or C++.

-# 💻 Design Pattern Implementation: 20 Key Scenarios
+# ðŸ’» Design Pattern Implementation: 20 Key Scenarios

 This file provides code solutions for 20 critical system design scenarios.

 ---

-## 🏗️ Creational Patterns
+## ðŸ—ï¸ Creational Patterns

 ### 1. Singleton: Global Configuration Manager (CP-001)
 *Scenario: Ensure only one instance of the app settings exists.*